 We encourage anyone to call if you have any more questions about this technology, but you can also read more about it by clicking here.
 The benefits of Free-Form technology for a precision activity like shooting can not be overstated.

 Lens Materials for Prescription Shooting Glasses:

-Polycarbonate and Trivex are the only acceptable materials to use when making prescription shooting glasses lenses because they are unbreakable.
+Polycarbonate and Trivex are the only acceptable materials to use when making lenses for prescription shooting glasses because they are unbreakable.
 The animations below show how the materials hold up against a 500 gram missle being fired into the center of a lens blank.
 We included the lens material CR-39 (plastic), which is used everyday eyeglasses, to show you how vulnerable you are if you are shooting with your regular rx eyeglasses.

 Best Lens Tints for Prescription Shooting Glasses:

 We can tint your lenses any color, or leave them clear for indoor or night shooting.
 We can also make them as Transitions lenses that darken when there is more sun light, and become more transparent when it gets darker.
 Note: All clear or transitions lenses should be made with an Anti-Reflective coating to eliminate double vision of light sources in the lens, or 'halo effect'.

 Provides the truest color.
 Ideal for people who are light sensitive, or shooting in bright sunlight conditions.